notskm/vscode-clang-tidy/README.md

 * `clang-tidy.checks`: List of checks to enable or disable
 * `clang-tidy.compilerArgs`: List of arguments to append to the compiler command line
 * `clang-tidy.compilerArgsBefore`: List of arguments to prepend to the compiler command line
+* `clang-tidy.lintOnSave`: Whether or not to lint files when they are saved

 ## Extension Commands